The motion picture of the

 - crowds booking tickets

-- crowds at Stadium at start
+- crowds at the Stadium at the start

 - fighters entering ring